-This MAEWP was initially developed as a sub-plan of the Municipal Emergency Management Plan however with the recent amendments to legislation and the adoption of the current MEMP this plan is now cited as a Complimentary Plan.
+This MAEWP was initially developed as a sub-plan of the Municipal Emergency Management Plan however with the recent amendments to legislation and the adoption of the current MEMP this plan is now cited as a 'Complimentary Plan'.

-4. Plan development, endorsement, testing and review
+4. Plan Development, Endorsement, Testing and Review

-The Municipal Emergency Management Planning Committee (MEMPC) has developed the Animal and Stock Emergency Welfare Plan (MAEWP).
+The Municipal Emergency Management Planning Committee (MEMPC) originally developed the Animal and Stock Emergency Welfare Plan (MAEWP) however since becoming a complimentary plan is now maintained by Council with input from others - and the MEMPC informed of changes and updating.